-TABLE 6-8: Summary of Secondary / Treatment Advantages and Disadvantages
+TABLE 6-8: Summary of Secondary Treatment Advantages and Disadvantages

 Technology Advantages Disadvantages Conventional Activated Sludge Same technology as used currently at WWTP.
 Requires construction of additional clarifiers.
-(Now Agration Basins) Effluent flow equilization is not required. • Requires more equipment than other alternatives.
-(New Aeration Basins) Can be sensitive to peak flows or loads.
+(New Aeration Basins) Effluent flow equilization is not required.
+Requires more equipment than other alternatives.
+(New Actation Busins) Can be sensitive to peak flows or loads.
 Resilient to peak flows.
 Requires construction of additional clarifiers.
 Effluent flow equilization is not required.
 Effluent suspended solids concentrations can be Oxidation Ditch higher than the other two alternatives.
 The aeration system may create more aerosols.
 Largest footprint of the alternatives.
 Lowest capital and 20 year life-cycle costs.
 Most automated technology of the three.
-Changes can be quickly made based on cycle time Effluent equalization is recommended so Sequencing Batch Reactor (SBR) downstream processes can handle the decant flow.
-Facility Smallest footprint Peak flows can disrupt process.
-Influent - Smanest rootprint. equalization may be desired.
-Does not require clarifiers. • Due to controls, expansion phasing can be difficult.
+Changes can be quickly made based on cycle time.
+Effluent equalization is recommended so Sequencing Batch Reactor (SBR) - Changes can be quickly made based on cycle time. downstream processes can handle the decant flow.
+Facility Smallest footprint.
+Peak flows can disrupt process.
+Influent - Smartest rootprint. equalization may be desired.
+Does not require clarifiers.
+Due to controls, expansion phasing can be difficult.